Best Music Festivals in Europe 2026

-Festival season in Europe continues to set the benchmark for live music, blending world-class line-ups with iconic cities, historic sites and unforgettable summer energy.
-From sprawling camping weekends to slick inner-city showcases, these festivals represent the best places to catch the biggest artists alongside future headliners.
-Here’s our guide to some of the essential European festivals to have on your radar in 2026.
-My goal is to populate full guides for each of these festivals so check back in as we approach the summer!
+Festival season in Europe continues to set the benchmark for live music, blending world-class line-ups with iconic cities and unforgettable summer energy.
+From sprawling camping weekends to slick inner-city showcases, these are the events where today’s biggest names meet tomorrow’s headliners.
+Consider this your go-to guide to Europe’s must-see festivals in 2026.
+We’ll be adding full guides for each festival as summer approaches, so check back soon!

 Slam Dunk Festival